 Welcome to our latest Corgi Oil Painting by Nicholas Beall.
 The portrait, a 16 x 12 oil painting traditionally hand painted by Nicholas, was commissioned by local client Suzanna of her Corgi Luke.
 We know Suzanna from our local dog club where we take Lily to once a week for obedience classes.
-Luke’s full name and title is Ch Nireno Luke Skywalker and he is a UK Champion.
+Luke’s full name and title is Ch Nireno Luke Skywalker and he is a UK Champion, which is amazing.

 Corgi Oil Painting – Photos